climatepolicyradar/knowledge-graph/docs/users/adding-relationships.md

 ## References

 Each statement can be supported by an optional reference.
 To add a reference, click the `+ add reference` button on the right hand side of the statement you want to reference.
 The value should be a URL to a reliable source that supports the statement.
+That might be something direct and formal (eg a scientific paper, a news article, a government report), or indirect (eg a conversation on slack, or a page in notion).
+As long as the reference offers sufficient explanation for why a decision was made, it's a good reference.

 ## Editing relationships